JohannaMichael/PersonalWebsite/README.md

 ## BACK TO THE ROOTS!

 Simple (yet effective) personal static website that only uses HTML and CSS.
+Go to [https://johannamichael.com](https://johannamichael.com) to take a look.

 ## Work in Progress